 Find answers via AskMQ.

-From 2020, the Weighted Average Mark (WAM) will be used to measure your academic achievement instead of the Grade Point Average (GPA).
+From 2020, the Weighted Average Mark (WAM) is used to measure your academic achievement, replacing Grade Point Average (GPA).

-There may be changes to some information below due to updates related to the COVID-19 situation.
-We suggest you take a look at Macquarie's COVID-19 pages for the latest information.
+There may be changes to some information on this page due to the COVID-19 situation.
+We suggest you take a look at our Grading System page or Macquarie's COVID-19 pages for the latest information.

 WAM is a more accurate representation of your achievement because WAM calculations use your actual marks eg 56, 65, 89, 71 and so on.

 Your WAM will be the average of the actual marks you achieved in all units of your course and is a mark out of 100.